Nicki Thiim: Biography

-After the tragic crash at the 24 Heures du Mans that claimed the life of Aston Martin Racing Young Driver team driver Allan Simonsen, Thiim was the replacement driver for the #95 car for the next three races in the 2013 FIA World Endurance Championship season, and subsequently earned a full-time drive for Aston Martin Racing starting in the 2014 FIA World Endurance Championship season.
+After the tragic crash at the 24 Heures du Mans that claimed the life of Aston Martin Racing Young Driver team driver Allan Simonsen, Thiim was the replacement driver for the No. 95 car for the next three races in the 2013 FIA World Endurance Championship season, and subsequently earned a full-time drive for Aston Martin Racing starting in the 2014 FIA World Endurance Championship season.
 He took the GT Championship with Aston Martin in 2016.

 Thiim is a popular driver in the Sim racing scene racing mainly on the iRacing service.
 He frequently uploads his races on his Twitch and YouTube channels.
 He often refers to his fanbase as "TeamThiim" and has over 20,000 YouTube followers.
 As well as frequently streaming his races on Twitch.tv.

-Nicki Thiim is also well known for his charity 12 hour race where he raised money for Danish children with cancer by hosting a sim racing event attracting over 45 teams and 200+ drivers and raised over 100,000 DKK.
+Thiim is also well known for his charity 12 hour race where he raised money for Danish children with cancer by hosting a sim racing event attracting over 45 teams and 200+ drivers and raised over 100,000 DKK.

-Nicki is also a huge fan of the Ford Ka, which he believes is a compact yet substantial car to drive.
+Thiim is also a fan of the Ford Ka, which he believes is a compact yet substantial car to drive.